angelxuanchang/nlp-class/hw1.md

 * dev scores (see Table below)
 * test scores (see Table below)
-* iPython notebook write-up
+* quality of report
+* code content and quality
   * Make sure that iterative search algorithm is implemented as described in the Baseline section above
 * Check if each group member has a `answer/README.username`.
 * Make sure that your have updated your GitLab repository with your submission source code.